MaskInversion: Localized Embeddings via Optimization of Explainability Maps: Experiments

 \subsection{Mask Embedding for Image Diffusion}

-To further visualize the concepts captured in the learned representation output by MaskInversion, we employed $\lambda$-ECLIPSE \cite{patel2024lambdaeclipse}, a state-of-the-art diffusion model.
-This model accepts a visual embedding from a ViT-bigG/14 CLIP model along with a text prompt, producing variations of the input image that correspond to the prompt.
-Utilizing the default settings of $\lambda$-ECLIPSE as described in \cite{patel2024lambdaeclipse}, we conducted several experiments to generate images based on different query masks used for the MaskInversion process.
+To further visualize the concepts captured in the learned representation output by MaskInversion, we employed $\lambda$-ECLIPSE \citep{patel2024lambdaeclipse}, which takes as input a visual embedding from a ViT-bigG/14 CLIP model along with a text prompt and generates variations of the input image that correspond to the prompt.
+Utilizing the default settings of $\lambda$-ECLIPSE as described in \citep{patel2024lambdaeclipse}, we generate images based on different query masks used within the MaskInversion process.
+As Figure \ref{fig:qualitative_ex} show, resulting images vary depending on the mask used.
+The images focus on the objects inside the query mask, confirming that MaskInversion directs the model's attention to specific parts of the image.
+Moreover, we observe that the final explainability map is focused on the area covered by the mask, validating the effectiveness of our proposed optimization process.